 Stash of Paleoindian Artifacts Found at 12,000-Year-Old Connecticut Site

-A site has been uncovered in the American state of Connecticut, that is revealing evidence about its earliest inhabitants .
-Some 15,000 artifacts related to a Paleoindian community have been uncovered and they are providing an unprecedented insight into the distant past.
-In particular, evidence has been found of a throwing spear , which was key to the survival and success of the first people in the area.
+A site uncovered in the American state of Connecticut soon began revealing evidence about its earliest inhabitants.
+Some 15,000 artifacts related to a Paleoindian community were uncovered and they provided an unprecedented insight into the distant past.
+In particular, evidence was found of a throwing spear, which was key to the survival and success of the first people in the area.

-The site was found during a massive Department of Transportation (DOT) construction project, while workers were building a bridge over the Farmington River, in Avon.
+The site was found during a massive Department of Transportation (DOT) construction project in 2019, while workers were building a bridge over the Farmington River, in Avon.
 It was only discovered because the bridge required a deep excavation.
-DOT informed the authorities, as required by law and they carried out a preliminary investigation.
+DOT informed the authorities, as is required by law, and they carried out a preliminary investigation.

 Brian Jones, the Connecticut state archaeologist, after testing some soil samples, believed that the site was of great importance and he was the driving force behind ensuring that it was thoroughly investigated.
-For the past several years archaeologists have been working here and DOT even supplied extra funding for the archaeological survey.
+For the past several years archaeologists worked there and DOT even supplied extra funding for the archaeological survey.

 First People Lived at the Paleoindian Site in Southern New England

-The experts have determined that some of the artifacts found are up to 12,500 years old.
+The experts determined that some of the artifacts found are up to 12,500 years old.
 Terri Wilson, president of the Avon Historical Society, told NBC CT that “this is the oldest known Paleoindian archaeology site in southern New England”.
-In total, the archaeologists have found 15,000 stone artifacts and the vast majority of them are stone tools, used mainly for the preparation of food.
+At the time of the first reports, the archaeologists had found 15,000 stone artifacts and the vast majority of them are stone tools, used mainly for the preparation of food.

 - Evolution of a Native American Society: A Journey Through Ancient History